THE ADVISING PROCESS

 At the beginning of the sophomore year, the student is assigned an advisor who is a professor in the department of the chosen major.
 This advisor continues to work with the student, guiding and monitoring academic progress until graduation.

-Students who are undecided about their major after their first year are assigned to the Director of Academic Advising in the Academic Advising Center to assist with the major exploration process.
-However, students at any point in their educational career who are undecided about their major or who are contemplating a change in major are also encouraged to see the Director of Academic Advising.
+Students who do not have a declared major after their first year may stay with their assigned advisor or may choose to be assigned to the Director of Academic Advising who will assist with the major exploration process.
+However, students at any point in their educational career who are undeclared or who are contemplating a change in major are also encouraged to see the Director of Academic Advising.

 Academic Advising Appointments